Watercress Line: Heritage railway

 The section of line from Alresford to Alton that can be seen today was purchased from British Rail in November 1975.
 Reconstruction of the line subsequently progressed in stages.
 The section between Alresford and Ropley re-opened on 30 April 1977.
 To provide engineering and maintenance facilities, the main locomotive shed and workshops were constructed at Ropley.
 The extension to Medstead & Four Marks opened on 28 May 1983 and the final section to Alton opened on 25 May 1985.

 On 12 June 1982, a replica of Sans Pareil visited the Watercress Line, running successfully under its own power from Ropley to Alresford.

 Some of the structures that can be seen on the line today were not part of the original railway infrastructure; they have been added to make the line serviceable again and to recreate the feel of a fully operational steam railway.
 The line is now maintained by a small base of paid staff (mostly in administrative duties) and a core of over 400 volunteers.

 The railway is a registered charity.

 Locomotives and rolling stock

 The Mid-Hants Railway plays host to a large collection of steam and diesel locomotives, passenger carriages and restored wagons, most of which are from the 1920s to 1960s period.
-Steam locomotives operated include Bulleid Pacifics of the Merchant Navy and West Country, SR Lord Nelson class, Schools Class, S15, BR Standard Class 4, 9F, LMS Ivatt Tank & Black 5.
+Steam locomotives operated include Bulleid Pacifics of the Merchant Navy and West Country, SR Lord Nelson class, Schools Class, S15, BR Standard Class 4, BR Standard Class 9F, LMS Ivatt Tank, and a Black 5.
 Operated alongside these are a number of diesel locomotives including Class 33s, a Class 47, a Class 50, a Class 03 shunter, Class 08 shunters, a Class 11 shunter, and a Class 205 "Hampshire" multiple unit.